leplusorg/docker-pgp-verify-jar/README.md

 ## Examples

-Assuming that you want to see the signature of two jar files:
+Assuming that you want to see the signature of two JAR files:

 ```bash
 docker run --rm leplusorg/pgp-verify-jar org.leplus:ristretto:2.0.0 junit:junit:4.13.1